silvagomez/42piscine/C_00/ex01/README.md

 | Allowed functions | write               |

-Create a function that displays the alphabet in lowercase, on a single line, by ascending order, starting from the letter ’a’.
+Create a function that displays the alphabet in lowercase, on a single line, by ascending order, starting from the letter ’a’.<br>
 Here’s how it should be prototyped:
 ```c
 void ft_print_alphabet(void);